 The client had a number of property assets with equity in them so the fact that he has a legal document stating that he didn’t have a debt in Spain means that he and his family can sleep well at night knowing that the Spanish lender will not seek repayment via the county court system in the UK or Ireland.

-If you have any questions please get in touch with us and speak to one of our Spanish mortgage experts who can advise you and help in many ways.
-We are able to use our knowledge and experience in the field to give you all of the assistance you need, whenever you need it!
+If you have any questions please get in touch with us and speak to one of our a Spanish mortgage experts who can advise you and can help in many ways.